si13b/hosttasks/README.md

 This is not designed to be a bullet proof blocking mechanism, but instead a deterrent to help you stay focused.

+## Installation

+	npm install -g hosttasks

 ## Configuring

-The configuration for this tool is a simple json file whose location can be passed as the 2nd argument in both `reset` and `done` modes.
+The configuration for this tool is a simple `config.json` file whose location can be passed with the `config` option in both `reset` and `done` modes.

 The `blacklist` property contains a list of sites to block until tasks are completed.
 The `tasks` property contains a list of tasks that require completion before unblocking.

-Example config
+Example config:

 ```
 {